What will your legacy be?

 With our partner makeawillonline.co.uk, we offer a free online wills service: www.makeawillonline.co.uk/wildwood

 where you can make a single will or a pair of wills in three easy steps.
-All wills are checked by a will-writer and covered by £2m insurance.
+All wills are checked by a fully qualified solicitor and covered by £2m insurance.
+If there are any points of concern, the solicitor will contact you with suggested amendments or clarifications.
+You can update or edit your will up to three times in the 30 days from completion of the will.

 To help us to say thank you and to enable us to plan for the future, details of your legacy will be shared with us: your name, your contact details, the amount of the legacy and the date you made the will.
 Alternatively, you can make a will online and leave a legacy to us without sharing this information by paying for the will directly here: www.makeawillonline.co.uk